BRITE-REU/programming-workshops/source/workshops/06_SQL/Workshop_SQL.rst

 Answer these queries

-	1. How many movies are rated?
+	1. How many movies are rated? (answer is a count)
 	#.
-How many movies have more than 5000 votes?
+How many movies have more than 5000 votes? (answer is a count)
 	#.
 What are the top ten rated movies with at least 5000 votes?
 With at least 50,000 votes?
-With less than 5000 votes?
+With less than 5000 votes? (answer is multiple rows, each with a title, rating, votes)
 	#.
-What is the range of ratings (use min() for low and max() for high)?
+What is the range of ratings (use min() for low and max() for high)? (answer is two values)
 	#.
-Show the ratings, votes, and year of all Star Wars movies, from highest to lowest.
+Show the ratings, votes, and year of Star Wars movies with at least 100,000 votes, ordered by rating from highest to lowest. (answer is multiple rows, each with a year, title, rating, votes)
 	#.
 What is the distribution of ratings in bins of size 1 (i.e., how many are rated from 0 to 0.999, from 1 to 1.999, etc).
-To do this you can use 1) the **round( )** function on the ratings and 2) GROUP BY.
+To do this you can use 1) the **round( )** function on the ratings and 2) GROUP BY.  (answer is multiple rows, each with a rounded rating and count)
-	#.
-What is the distribution of votes in bins of size 1000?

 .. _`dot commands`: